Mesembryanthemum haeckelianum A.Berger

 Aptenia haeckeliana, Mesembryanthemum elongatum, Peratetracoilanthus haeckelianus, Platythyra haeckeliana

-Mesembryanthemum haeckelianum, also known as Aptenia haeckeliana, is a succulent perennial that grows flat on to the ground.
-It has 4-angled stems and flat, green leaves.
-The flowers are pale yellow and appear in spring and summer.
+Mesembryanthemum haeckelianum, formerly known as Aptenia haeckeliana or Platythyra haeckeliana, is a succulent plant with 4-angled stems and flat, green leaves.
+It grows flat onto the ground.
+Flowers are pale yellow and appear in spring and summer.

 USDA hardiness zones 8a to 11b: from 10 °F (−12.2 °C) to 50 °F (+10 °C).